THE EMERGENCY IS HERE!

 BACKGROUND:

-Federal funding from the Older Americans Act provides vital support such as home-delivered meals, and transportation to over 150,000 older Missourians.
+150,000 older Missourians rely on support from Area Agencies on Aging (AAAs).
+Federal funding from the Older Americans Act provides supports services such as home-delivered meals, senior centers, caregiver support, and transportation.
 While federal funds are available, Missouri’s Department of Health and Senior Services (DHSS) will exhaust its spending authority for these funds by March 2025.
-Without immediate legislative action, Area Agencies on Aging (AAAs) will be forced to drastically reduce or eliminate services such as home-delivered meals, transportation, in-home services, caregiver support, and other vital support for older adults, beginning in March, 2025.
+Without immediate legislative action, Area Agencies on Aging (AAAs) will be forced to drastically reduce or eliminate services such as home-delivered meals, transportation, in-home services, caregiver support, and other vital support for older adults.

 THE SOLUTION:

-- Please reach out to your local State Representative and Senator to alert them of the situation (sample messaging below).
+- Contact your local State Representative and Senator to alert them of the situation (sample messaging below).

-- Authorization will require passage in the House and Senate, and legislators need to be aware of the urgency in this completing this by the end of March (preferably sooner).
+- Authorization requires passage in the House and Senate, and all legislators need to be aware of the urgency of passing this by March 31.

 - Please stay alert for updates and sign up for ma4 news and action alerts under “Get Updates”.